-Many building projects require planning approval from Councils.
-Cheal Planners can assist in a wide range of building projects ranging from gaining resource consents from District Councils for single dwellings or sheds to large retail developments or approvals from the Department of Conservation for infrastructure and buildings within National Parks.
-Cheal Planners also act as project managers through the resource consenting phase of a building project, coordinating and managing sub-consultants such as landscape architects, archaeologists, civil engineers, acoustic engineers and traffic engineers and undertaking consultation with affected parties.
+Cheal planners can assist in a wide range of building projects, such as resource consents from district councils for single dwellings or sheds, through to large retail developments or concessions, and approvals from the Department of Conservation for infrastructure and buildings within National Parks.

-Cheal Planners will add value to your project by promoting a smooth process through the consenting phase and can also undertake other approvals such as liquor licensing, assessments against the NES for managing contaminants in soil, earthworks consents, wastewater consents etc.
+Cheal planners will add value to your project by promoting a smooth process through the consenting phase, and can also undertake other approvals such as liquor licensing, assessments against the National Environmental Standards (NES) for managing contaminants in soil, earthworks consents and wastewater consents.

 M: 027 422 6785 | E: email@example.com